 At this stage, you will have created a reliable identity infrastructure, and now it's time to make applications available to our users.

 You will start by deploying a SaaS app to your users; configuring groups, assignments and self-service application management.
 You will then deploy your own applications into Azure AD using both WS-Federation and OpenID Connect / Oauth2.0.

 Day 3 hands-on labs include:

 - Installing and configuring synchronization with Azure AD Connect

-- Investigating pass-through authentication
+- Investigating pass-through authentication and SSO

 - Working with SaaS applications

 - Configuring a WS-Federation App with Azure AD